 - Shoes: I pack a separate bag that contains everyone’s hiking/running/closed-toed shoes if we’ll be needing those.
 I don’t like dirty shoes mixed in with the other clothes in a bag, and most of the time the kids will be wearing flip flops or sandals in the car when we travel in the summer so it’s nice to keep the bulkier shoes separate.

-- Sweatshirts/Jackets: I pack a separate bag with just everyone’s sweatshirts or jackets and keep that bag in the car all the time during our trip.
+- Sweatshirts/Jackets: I pack a separate bag with just everyone’s sweatshirts and/or rain jackets and keep that bag in the car all the time during our trip.
 Then, when it gets chilly and everyone wants a sweatshirt, we can easily grab sweatshirts without rifling through everything else.

 - Nice Clothes: If we’ll need Sunday/dress-up/nicer clothes, I pack everyone’s nice stuff (shoes, socks and clothes) into one shared garment/hang-up bag.
 Since we all need that stuff at the same time – and likely just once – it’s great to have it all together–and put it away all together at the bottom of the pile in the car when we’re done with it for the trip.